• Home

 The IEA projected last month that global oil demand would grow by 730,000 barrels per day in 2026.

-While Brent crude has come down from its record $144 per barrel earlier this month, oil prices remain elevated as the U.S. blockades the Strait of Hormuz, through which 20% of the world’s oil usually passes, and as key energy infrastructure in the Middle East continue to be a target for attacks.
+While Brent crude has come down from its record $144 per barrel earlier this month, oil prices remain elevated as the U.S. blockades the Strait of Hormuz, through which 20% of the world’s oil usually passes, and as key energy infrastructure in the Middle East continues to be a target for attacks.
 The IEA said demand for oil will continue to contract as supply chains remain disrupted and prices remain high.

 Early policy changes suggest companies and governments are already responding to high oil prices by pulling back.
-Vietnam and the Philippines have called for work-from-home orders and four-day work weeks, respectively, in the hopes of limiting travel.
+Vietnam and the Philippines have called for work-from-home orders and four-day workweeks, respectively, in the hopes of limiting travel.
 Denmark urged its citizens to avoid nonessential transportation to cut back on fuel costs.

-The International Air Transport Association (IATA), a trade group representing global airlines, said last week that jet fuel costs will take months to return to pre-war levels, as a result of destruction of key refinery infrastructure.
-Malaysian low-cost airline AirAsia X Fares increased airfares by up 40% as a result of increased fuel costs, and Air New Zealand canceled 1,100 flights impacting over 44,000 passengers between now and early May for similar reasons.
+The International Air Transport Association (IATA), a trade group representing global airlines, said last week that jet fuel costs will take months to return to prewar levels, as a result of destruction of key refinery infrastructure.
+Malaysian low-cost airline AirAsia X increased airfares by up to 40% as a result of increased fuel costs, and Air New Zealand canceled 1,100 flights impacting over 44,000 passengers between now and early May for similar reasons.

 “It’s an unprecedented issue as far as fuel price is concerned, but managing fuel spikes is a well-trodden path if you’re running an airline,” CEO Nikhil Ravishankar told Radio New Zealand.